tkhamez/swagger-eve-php/docs/Api/CorporationApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **getCorporationsCorporationIdOutpostsOutpostId**
-> \Swagger\Client\Eve\Model\GetCorporationsCorporationIdOutpostsOutpostIdOk getCorporationsCorporationIdOutpostsOutpostId($corporation_id, $outpost_id, $datasource, $if_none_match, $token, $user_agent, $x_user_agent)
+> \Swagger\Client\Eve\Model\GetCorporationsCorporationIdOutpostsOutpostIdOk getCorporationsCorporationIdOutpostsOutpostId($corporation_id, $outpost_id, $datasource, $if_none_match, $token)

 Get corporation outpost details

 Get details about a given outpost.
-Note: This endpoint will be removed once outposts are migrated to Citadels as talked about in this blog: https://community.eveonline.com/news/dev-blogs/the-next-steps-in-structure-transition/  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director
+Note: This endpoint will be removed once outposts are migrated to Citadels as talked about in this blog: https://community.eveonline.com/news/dev-blogs/the-next-steps-in-structure-transition/  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director  --- Warning: Outposts have been removed, this route will be deleted on 2018-07-08

 ### Example
 ```php